-MSA research has shown that as a single attribute, breed has around 12% effect on eating quality.
+MSA research has shown that breed can have around a 12% effect on eating quality, and as tropical breed content increases, eating quality scores for particular cuts can decrease.
 The major effect is on the striploin, cube roll, tenderloin and oyster blade primals.